Deception Tip 14:

-However, sometimes people could accidentally contradict themselves and one could be a truth and one could be a lie and you don’t know which one.
-Therefore, it’s up to you to continually question, and reason, and think about the possibilities to determine if the first one (the original story) was a lie or if the contradiction was a lie.
+However, sometimes people could accidentally contradict themselves and one could be true and one could be a lie and you don’t know which one.
+Therefore, it’s up to you to continually question, reason, and think about the possibilities to determine if the first one (the original story) was a lie or if the contradiction was a lie.
 That is up to you to figure out.

 And, it happens in a very, very short period of time.
-I’m talking about a fraction of a second- possibly a fifth or a quarter of a second.
+I’m talking about a fraction of a second possibly a fifth or a quarter of a second.
 It is instant.
-It is a borderline micro-expression because it could happen right away, instantly, before and then the person could try to mask it, or conceal it, by covering it up and then by accentuating their face, so that you will not be able to notice it as easily.
+It is a borderline micro-expression because it could happen right away, instantly, before, and then the person could try to mask it, or conceal it, by covering it up and then accentuating their face, so that you will not be able to notice it as easily.

 But, most of the time, people aren’t consciously aware of these things.
 So, you will be able to see it because it is a pretty obvious sign of deception.
 The key is, whether or not it actually indicates deception or whether it indicates something else.
 So, as always, you’ll have to pay attention to some clusters and patterns of behavior.

 So, here it is.
 Deception Tip 14: Truthful facial expressions of emotion appear naturally and are symmetrical.
 Deceptive facial expressions appear at will and are asymmetrical.
 Here it is again.
 Truthful facial expressions of emotion appear naturally and are symmetrical.
 Deceptive facial expressions appear at will and are asymmetrical.